 - Position—Fixed windows have five positions to display: center, left, top, right, and bottom.
 (Anchored windows appear next to the associated widget and the position is set automatically.)

-- Size—You can specify values for width and height of an Anchored window or a Fixed window if it is positioned center.
-You can click the lock icon to keep the aspect ratio between width and height.
-But if it is a Fixed window positioned top/bottom, you can only specify values for height (width is auto-set based on page width).
-Likewise, if it is a Fixed window positioned left/right, you can only specify width values.
+- Size—You can specify values for width and height of an anchored window or a fixed window if it is positioned in the center.
+You can click the Aspect ratiobutton to keep the aspect ratio between width and height.
+But if it is a fixed window positioned at the top or bottom, you can only specify values for height (width is automatically set based on page width).
+Likewise, if it is a fixed window positioned at the left or right, you can only specify width values.
 You can also drag the edge in the canvas to resize the window.

 Click outside to close Window—Provide a way to close a window by clicking anywhere outside it.

 Interaction (fixed mode only)

 Style—Choose a layout for the check box and button.

 Confirmation—Require end users to check the check box to close the window.
 This constraint applies to all close methods.
 This interaction type shows the window once by default, unless you turn on Always show this window.

 "Do not show again" option—End users check this box in the window to prevent it from opening again.
 They can close the window with or without checking this box.

 Checkbox text—Provide the text to appear next to the check box and change the font size (in pixels or rem).